 The NPDI has been active in promoting practical actions and maintaining pressure on the nuclear weapon States to meet their commitments under the NPT.
-Australia is the current coordinator of the NPDI (from 2018-2020).
+Australia is a recent coordinator of the NPDI (from 2018-2020).

 The NPDI's current thematic priorities include:

 - encouraging greater transparency and better reporting surrounding nuclear disarmament efforts

 - support for and conclusion of key legal instruments that facilitate disarmament including an FMCT and CTBT

 - disarmament education, peaceful uses, de alerting, and